 Chartered Accountant (CA), New Zealand Institute of Chartered Accountants

 Bachelor of Commerce, University of Otago, Accounting and Information Systems

 Cell: +64 27 584 3872

 Originally from Southwestern Virginia, Mary has earned a bachelor’s degree in French and a master’s in Higher Education Administration, studying abroad several times along the way in France, Italy, and Germany.
 After a year of teaching English in the French Alps, Mary began working in study abroad in 2008 at Virginia Tech, where she helped facilitate AUIP faculty-led programs to Australia, New Zealand, Fiji, and Antarctica.
 She has since worked with international programs at Boston College, Wellesley College, and Boston University, and has been an active member of the Boston Area Study Abroad Association.
-Mary now leads AUIP in Christchurch and oversees all aspects of AUIP programs, operations, and development.

 Favourite travel destination: Anywhere with mountains, from the Blue Ridge Mountains in Virginia, and now to the Southern Alps of New Zealand!